rename-this/vhs/CONTRIBUTING.md

 ## Documentation and Discussion

-Please refer to the list of existing [issues](https://github.com/rename-this/vhs/issues) and the existing [documentation], to familiarize yourself with the current state of the project and what is already being accomplished.
+Please refer to the list of existing [issues](https://github.com/rename-this/vhs/issues) and the existing documentation, to familiarize yourself with the current state of the project and what is already being accomplished.
 * DO use [Github issues](https://github.com/rename-this/vhs/issues) to discuss features and design.
 * DON'T use Github issues to ask usage questions, and instead post questions to our public [Slack] (https://stormforge.slack.com) in the #vhs-to-be-renamed channel or the [mailing list] (https://groups.google.com/g/vhs-pre-rename-launch).